Azure-Samples/media-services-javascript-azure-media-player-title-overlay-plugin/README.md

 - html
 products:
 - azure
-description: "This plugin overlays text over the player in a configurable position when the viewer hovers over it. "
+description: "This plugin overlays text over the player in a configurable position when the viewer hovers over it."
-urlFragment: media-services-javascript-azure-media-player-title-overlay-plugin
+urlFragment: media-services-js-sample-overlay
 ---